Germano-Pansini/Germano-Pansini/README.md

 ## Hi there 👋, I'm Germano Pansini

-I’m an engineer with a **B.Sc. in Electronics and Telecommunications Engineering** and an **M.Sc. in Computer Engineering (Artificial Intelligence & Data Science)** from the Polytechnic University of Bari.
+I’m an engineer with a **B.Sc. in Electronics and Telecommunications Engineering** and an **M.Sc. in Computer Engineering (Artificial Intelligence & Data Science)** from the Polytechnic University of Bari, Italy.

 My background sits at the intersection of **computer vision, perception for robotics, embedded systems, and simulation-driven development**.
 I enjoy working on problems where sensing, data, and intelligent decision-making meet the physical world.